The 5+ million people who work in HR in the HR HR processes are hard and complex.

 After all, performance appraisals and reviews provide insight into how an employee is benefiting the company they work for, while simultaneously informing the employee of what they’re excelling at, what they could do better in the future, and where they should focus their energies next.

+82% appreciate constant feedback, no matter whether it’s negative or positive feedback.
 The feeling regarding consistent feedback is mutual, too.

 Employee performance review

-Self-evaluation performance review template
+- Self-evaluation performance review workflow

-Performance review template
+- Performance review workflow

-Customer service performance review
+- Customer service performance review

-Performance management template
+- Performance management review workflow

-Human resource processes #5: Workplace processes 🏢
+HR processes #5: Workplace processes